Freedom of Information

 Statement 3: Freedom of Information arrangements

-Under the FOI Act, members of the public have the right to request information and access documents about their personal affairs and the activities of the College.
+Under the FOI Act, members of the public have the right to request access to documents held by the College.

-For further information about how to make a request, visit the Office of the Victorian Information Commissioner website.
+For further information about how to make a request or costs involved, please visit the Office of the Victorian Information Commissioner website.

 Statement 4: Publications